AdaCore/gnatstudio/docs/users_guide/extending.rst

 Some functions exported by GPS in the GPS shell or in Python expect a subprogram as a parameter.

-This is handled in different ways depending on what language you're using:
+This is handled in different ways depending on what language you are using:

 * GPS shell

-  You can't define new functions in the GPS shell.
+  You cannot define new functions in the GPS shell.
 However, this concept is similar to the GPS actions (see :ref:`Defining_Actions`), which allow you to execute a set of commands and launch external processes.
 A subprogram parameter in the GPS shell is a string, the name of the action to